-Korea sits in the North-eastern part of the Asian continent.
-It is located between 33 degrees and 43 degrees in the North Latitude and 124 degrees and 132 degrees in the East Longitude.
-China, Russia and Japan are adjacent to Korea, yet the Korean peninsula since the 1950s has been divided into two, having the Republic of Korea in the South and the Democratic People’s Republic of Korea (DPRK) in the North positioned accordingly.
+Korea is located between 33 degrees and 43 degrees in the North Latitude and 124 degrees and 132 degrees in the East Longitude.
+China, Russia and Japan are the neighboring countries of Korea.
+Since the 1950s, Korea has been divided into two, having the Republic of Korea in the South and the Democratic People’s Republic of Korea (DPRK) in the North in the Korean Peninsula accordingly.

-Currency in the Republic of Korea is South Korean Won (KRW) and there are four bill denominations of 1,000, 5,000, 10,000, and 50,000 bills.
+Local currency is the South Korean won (KRW, 원 in Korean, pronounced like “won”).
+There are four bill denominations of 1,000, 5,000, 10,000, and 50,000 “won”s.
 Apart from the respective denominations, notes are easily discernible by distinct colors and different portraits of historical figures on each note.
-As of April 15, 2020, 1 US Dollar is equivalent to 1,216 Korean Won (KRW) and 1 Euro is equivalent to about 1,328 KRW.
+As of July 18, 2022, 1 US Dollar is equivalent to about 1,317 Korean Won (KRW) and 1 Euro is equivalent to about 1,328 KRW.
 There are banks and foreign exchange booths at international airports (e.g. ICN).
 Major hotels and banks provide foreign currency exchange services.